pyth-network/pyth-crosschain/target_chains/ethereum/entropy_sdk/solidity/README.md

 interacting with the Pyth Entropy protocol.
 This SDK can be used for any application that requires random numbers, such as NFT mints, gaming, and more.

-**WARNING**: The Entropy protocol is currently in testnet.
-It is **NOT INTENDED** for use in production applications.
-Use this protocol at your own risk.

 ## Install

 ####Truffle/Hardhat